Color Language

 Temperature: The warmth or coolness of a hue.
 A warm red would be nearer to orange (think flame-y warmth!) and a cool red would be nearer to purple (Brrr!)
 I use this often to further explain hues and where they sit.

-Chroma: the *amount* of color, a color has.
-For example, a wheat yellow would be low-chroma, whereas a canary yellow would be high-chroma.
-This often is determined by how "neutralized" a color is.
+Chroma: the *amount* of color, a colorway has-- or simply put its "purity of hue".
+For example, Agave would be low-chroma mint, whereas a Toothpaste would be higher-chroma mint.
+In dyeing, this often is determined by how "neutralized" a color is.
 Neutralized colors are often lower chroma, where pure colors are higher chroma.

 Neutralized: here this refers to a color whose intensity I cut with a black or brown to "flatten" a color.
 Sometimes I will also cross the color wheel to arrive at a neutralized color.
-So it could be a green, with the edge taken off, like Nicotine Wish.
+So it could be a green, with the edge taken off, like Rye Flour.

 Luminousity: This term refers to the "glowy-ness" of a deep value color.
 These are colors that make my eye buzz, but they usually happen in shadow.
 This is a painting term, that I try to spill over into my dye work.
 Rather than adding black to a color to make it darker, I will bolster colors with a nearby hue that will bring a little tension to the color.